Battle of Actium: Combat

 It is estimated that Antony had around 140 ships, to Octavian's 260.
 Antony had shown up to Actium with a much larger force of around 500 ships, but could not man all of them.
 The problem facing Antony was desertion.
 Plutarch and Dio speak of how desertion and disease plagued Antony's camp.
 What Antony lacked in quantity was made up for in quality: his ships were mainly the standard Roman warship, quinqueremes with smaller quadriremes, heavier and wider than Octavian's, making them ideal weapon platforms.
 However, due to their larger size, they were less manoeuvrable than Octavian's ships.

 Antony's personal flagship, like his admirals', was a "ten".
-An "eight" war galley had around 200 heavy marines, archers, and at least six ballista catapults.
+An "eight" war galley had around 200 heavy marines, archers, and at least six ballista artillery pieces.
 Larger than Octavian's ships, Antony's war galleys were very difficult to board in close combat and his troops were able to rain missiles onto smaller and lower ships.
 The harpax, Agrippa's device made for grappling and boarding enemy ships, made this task a bit easier.
 The galleys' bows were armoured with bronze plates and square-cut timbers, making a successful ramming attack with similar equipment difficult.
 The only way to disable such a ship was to smash its oars, rendering it immobile and isolated from the rest of its fleet.
 Antony's ships' main weakness was their lack of manoeuvrability; such a ship, once isolated from its fleet, could be swamped with boarding attacks.
 Also, many of his ships were undermanned with rowing crews; there had been a severe malaria outbreak while they were waiting for Octavian's fleet to arrive.